unithiyashree/Mini-Sql-Engine/README.md

 # Mini-Sql-Engine

 ### Description
-Mini Sql Engine is one which runs a subset of SQL Queries using command line interface.
+Mini Sql Engine is a project which can run a subset of SQL Queries using command line interface.

 ### SQL Query Syntax
 1. select * from <tableName>